 Given this reality, how can we not check in with our kids to help support and guide them?
 How do we know they are on the right track just because we don’t engage in weight talk?
 This is a question I kept asking myself while researching How to Raise a Mindful Eater.
-And I found there’s people out there doing good work that we parents can learn a great deal from.
+And I found there are people out there doing good work that we parents can learn a great deal from.

 Tracy Tylka, Professor of Psychology at Ohio State University, is one of those people.
 Although we’ve known about the negative effects of body dissatisfaction, she’s studying what happens when the opposite happens: body appreciation.
 According to Tylka, the definition of body appreciation is “holding favorable opinions toward the body regardless of its appearance, accepting the body along with its deviations from societal beauty ideals, respecting the body by attending to its needs and engaging in healthy behaviors, and protecting the body by rejecting unrealistic media appearance ideals.”
 Research suggests a positive body image is protective against negative media exposure and is linked to better self esteem, well-being, and less dieting and more physical activity.

-Kathy Kater, psychotherapist and author of Healthy Bodies: Teaching Kids What They Need to Know, created The Healthy Body Image Curriculum to decrease the risk of eating disorders in fourth through sixth graders.
+Kathy Kater, psychotherapist, and author of Healthy Bodies: Teaching Kids What They Need to Know, created The Healthy Body Image Curriculum to decrease the risk of eating disorders in fourth through sixth graders.
 The idea is to reach children before the tough middle school years when body dissatisfaction typically takes root.
-Her curriculum centers on helping kids understand how their bodies develop, what they can change (healthy habits), and what they cannot change (size, shape and hunger).
+Her curriculum centers on helping kids understand how their bodies develop, what they can change (healthy habits), and what they cannot change (size, shape, and hunger).
 It also teaches children how to critically think about size issues, the media’s Thin Ideal, and their value beyond appearance.

 Start a dialogue